-ASTR 141, 142 GENERAL ASTRONOMY
+ASTR 141, 142, 143 GENERAL ASTRONOMY

-Introduction to modern astronomy with emphasis on the place of astronomy in man's cultural and scientific thought and experience; includes study of planets, moons, comets, meteors, the solar system as a unit, the sun, stars, galaxies, and the sidereal universe.
-Laboratory or night observation once a week.
-Prerequisite: Completion of general studies mathematics requirement.
+Introduction to modern astronomy with emphasis on the place of astronomy in man's cultural and scientific thought and experience.
+First quarter includes study of planets, moons, comets, meteors, and the solar system as a unit.
+Second quarter includes the sun and other stars, stellar life cycles and the fate of our sun.
+Third quarter includes black holes and quasars, galaxies, theories of the origin and fate of the universe, as well as perspectives on the search for other life in the universe.
+Any two quarters may be taken to satisfy the general science requirement.
+Corequisite: ASTR 144, 145, 146.